HariSekhon/Knowledge-Base/upload-sites.md

-# File Upload & Code PasteBin sites
+# File Upload & Code Pastebin sites

 Shortlist of the best sites to upload files, images, or paste code snippets to share with others for debugging.